calvang/SigDigits.jl/README.md

-# SigFigs.jl
+# SigDigits.jl

-Got tired of manually calculating significant figures, so I made this.
+Got tired of manually calculating significant digits, so I made this.

-SigFigs.jl is a Julia package that automatically handles significant figures in all rudimentary calculations, namely addition, subtraction, multiplication, and division.
+SigDigits.jl is a Julia package that automatically handles significant digits in all rudimentary calculations, namely addition, subtraction, multiplication, and division.

 ## Description

-Calculations are achieved using Julia's built-in metaprogramming and significant figure rounding.
+Calculations are achieved using Julia's built-in metaprogramming and significant digit rounding.

-This module can handle nested elementary operations while respecting significant figures.
+This module can handle nested elementary operations while respecting significant digits.

 ## Usage

-To start input mode, simply type `sig_start()`, and you will be prompted with the significant figure evaluation mode.
+To start input mode, simply type `sig_start()`, and you will be prompted with the significant digit evaluation mode.

 To exit input mode, type `exit`.

-You can also directly evaluate using significant figures by calling `use_sigdigits(<expression>)`.
+You can also directly evaluate using significant digits by calling `use_sigdigits(<expression>)`.

-This package also provides the functionality to calculate the number of significant figures a value has via the command: `count_sigdigits(<value>)`, as well as support for counting decimal places with `count_decimalplaces(<value>)` and nonzero decimal places with `count_nonzero_decimalplaces(<value>)`.
+This package also provides the functionality to calculate the number of significant digits a value has via the command: `count_sigdigits(<value>)`, as well as support for counting decimal places with `count_decimalplaces(<value>)` and nonzero decimal places with `count_nonzero_decimalplaces(<value>)`.

 I also included the random functionality of replacing a part of a string because I implemented it during the development of this package: `str_replace(<string>,<start_index>,<end_index>,<value>)`.